RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix bug: tabletops with all maps at high elevations appeared empty.
-* Attempt to preserve the shape of existing Fog of War if the map's grid is edited, or the map is replaced with another.
-* When adding templates with height to the tabletop, place them so they're sitting on the map, not half above, half below.
-* Prevent the dragging of pieces if their view angle is too oblique, to avoid accidentally moving them too far.

 ## Plans/TODO

 ### Bugs